Volunteer with the Tikkun Olam Council and Change Lives

 Israel Connection Committee

-- Sponsors programs educating congregants about Israel and Israeli customs including the annual Israel Symposium.
+- Sponsors programs educating congregants about Israel and Israeli customs including the Israel Symposium.

 - Sharing Experiences